Shopify Markets: Multi-Currency & Multi-Market Pricing Guide

 - Euro price list

-- Create a public price list group for each currency:
+- Create public price list groups for each currency:

 - USD public price list group